6r1d/enhancing_boards/PCM5102A/README.md

 I guess it has a separate digital, analog and charge pump LDO, and it's a well-known [AMS-1117-3.3](http://www.advanced-monolithic.com/pdf/ds1117.pdf), at that!
 It will be nice to test if there is any difference in sound later.

+This board is designed in [KiCad 5.1.6](https://kicad-pcb.org/).
+It has 5V input voltage and 3.3V I²S voltage.
+Issues and advices are welcome!

 ## Progress

-I checked schematic using two datasheets for a day.
+* I checked schematic using two datasheets paying as much attention as I can.
 It is still possible to encounter some issues and I haven't tested the board design yet.
+* I found out my `5V` label is not related to the signal.
+RaspberryPi signal level is 3.3V.
+Changes are not required, since board is based on a design, tested with RaspberryPi.

 ## To-Do